Last Updated: February 8, 2026 | All Prices Independently Verified

 When you add up the base subscription, one set-top box rental, DVR service, and mandatory surcharges, the true monthly cost of cable TV often exceeds $115 to $130 per month.
 Over a year, that is $1,380 to $1,560.
 Over three years, it exceeds $4,000.

-By contrast, here is the complete cost picture for an IPTV subscriber using our top-rated StreamVault Pro on an annual plan:
+By contrast, here is the complete cost picture for an IPTV subscriber using our top-rated StreamVault USA on an annual plan:

 • Streaming device: $0-50 one-time (Firestick 4K Max, or use existing device)